Formaleuros, Formalbitcoins, and Virtual Monies

 Ellmann \cite{Ellmann2009} asserts that the phenomenal growth of the credit card industry has forced significant changes in USA bankruptcy laws with as a consequence that in his words: \begin{quote}Indeed, for many Americans credit is now income. \end{quote}

-If one considers the entire credit line available to a credit card holder a constituent of his liquidity, which is reasonable because in operational terms that is consistent with the holder's experience, the credit card system increases total liquidity by the sum of volumes of unused credit lines for all card holders and all card issuers.
-For these unused credit lines no reserve requirements are imposed.
-This amounts to \emph{fractional liquidity account banking} (only a fraction of clients' liquidity as provided by established credit lines is accounted for as `true' credit), on top of fractional reserve banking (only for a fraction of credits a reserve needs to be held in the form of base money).
+If one considers the entire credit line available to a credit card holder a constituent of his liquidity, the credit card system increases total liquidity by the sum of volumes of unused credit lines for all card holders and all card issuers.

-If credit is more liquid than money, the whole system of concepts seems to become circular to the point that comprehensible definitions may be hard to obtain.
+If credit is more liquid than money, the whole system of concepts seems to become circular to the point that comprehensible definitions may be hard to produce.
 For instance now a higher liquidity preference may induce the intention to use money instead of holding it with the objective of improving one's creditworthiness.
 From a computer science perspective this form of recursion may be attractive, however, because it may be considered a challenge for the application of semantic techniques. \item Many foundational papers about money take significant positions regarding the history of money.